 - The revelation of the Ryuichi Rokusei, or the fake Odagiri Susumu as the real culprit.
-He manage to kill every member of the Rokakku Village who tries to burn her mother even Wakaba (Except Kazamatsuri who saves her mother.
-However both of them actually love each other and even starts to cry when Kindaichi yell about him murdering Wakaba who has nothing to do with this.
-This also reveals after the case when Ryuichi murder Wakaba, she shows no restrain or struggle and lets him kill her.
-After that he buried her head somewhere on top of the mountain as her grave.
-Kindaichi realize this and cries despite knowing their love is real.
+He managed to kill every member of the Rokakku Village who murdered his mother's entire family (except Kazamatsuri, who saved his mother from burning), and even killed his supposed lover, Wakaba.
+However, both of them actually loved each other and Ryuichi even starts to cry when Kindaichi rebuked his murder of Wakaba, who did not deserve his revenge.
+Exemplified further during the flashback of Wakaba's murder, she shows no restrain or struggle and lets Ryuichi kill her.
+After that, he buried her head somewhere on top of the mountain as her grave.
+Kindaichi realizes this and cries, knowing their love is real.

-- Everyone in the Rokakku Village members all died even after Odagiri fulfill killing Kabuto Reiji.
-Renjo Hisahiko dies from internal wounds when attempting to save Miyuki while Kazamtsuri kills Odagiri, even though it's his son.
-After he burns the marijuana field, regretting for all the things he has done in the past till now, he shoots himself in the head.
+- Everyone in the Rokakku Village, dies even after Odagiri fulfills his vengeance by shooting Kabuto Reiji dead.
+Renjo Hisahiko dies from internal wounds when attempting to save Miyuki while Kazamtsuri kills Odagiri, his own son, to stop him from committing further crimes.
+After he burns the marijuana field, to atone for his past crimes, he shoots himself in the head.

 - The Santa Slayings Case:

 - The death of Ryuta Saki after he manages to get a critical evidence in his video tape.
-Kindaichi had this moment crying for him as he has nothing to do with this murder but ends up dying.
+Kindaichi cries because Ryuuji ended up dying, even though he has nothing to do with the murder.